-All of our Foundation subjects are taught through subject specific weeks, which ensures that each subject has equal weight and importance at St Meriadoc.
-All foundation subjects are taught through our cross-curricular topic approach and our memory focused weeks ensures repetition and embedding of skills is not compartmentalised by learners.
+All foundation subjects are taught through our cross-curricular topic approach and our memory afternoons ensure repetition and embedding of skills is not compartmentalised by learners.

 Design and Technology is taught explicitly as Design and Technology, is linked through our Art teaching and is also taught through our focused STEM work.
 Design and Technology is a highly valued subject.
 Children are involved in designing, making and evaluating their creations.
 All work has a set purpose linked to aspirational living or topic development.
 Children are taught to use tools correctly and safely.

 Outdoor learning and use of tools through Forest School is now part of The Blossom Curriculum.
 Food technology is a major part of our work, linked to healthy lifestyles, with children in the Early Years generally cook weekly.
 All children are involved in sustainable living lessons through gardening in our raised beds and polytunnel also.
 Children in the summer term also hold a garden shop to sell their self-grown produce.
 Children use their self-grown produce in their food technology lessons throughout the summer term.